13 Problems Caused by Not Drinking Enough Water

 While water alone won’t make you burn fat, it does play an important role in a healthy weight loss diet.

 Drinking water stimulates the body’s elimination of toxins and waste products.
 It also makes you feel fuller and is key to maintaining a healthy metabolism.
-When you don’t drink enough water, you’re eliminating these important benefits for weight loss.
+When you don’t drink enough water, any weight loss program you undertake is likely to be much less effective.

-High and low blood pressureDrinking plenty of water helps the body remove toxins from your bloodstream and facilitates good circulation.
+High and low blood pressureDrinking plenty of water helps your body remove toxins from your bloodstream and facilitates good circulation.
 Your circulatory system needs water to function properly.
-The amount of blood in your body alone isn’t sufficient to fill all of your arteries, veins, and capillaries.
+The blood in your body alone isn’t sufficient to fill all of your arteries, veins, and capillaries.

 High levels of bad cholesterol